suborbital/docs/website/docs/hosted-quickstart.md

 There have been some requests to `wp-login.php`.
 Well, little wonder these were always met with a 404 Not Found response!
 Ada's servers run PHP indeed, but none of them are Wordpress sites!
 Clearly, someone is trying to find Wordpress vulnerabilities or exploit weak passwords for Wordpress sites on the internet,and they also ended up probing Ada's sites.
 To say this was "suspicious" would be a gross understatement.

-Normally there wouldn't be much Ada could do about this, but thanks to the custom plugins we may actually turn this ship around.
+Normally there wouldn't be much Ada could do about this, but thanks to the custom extensions we may actually turn this ship around.

 ## Build a module

-Suborbital allows users to write custom plugins in their preferred language by clicking the "Language select" button, but unfortunately PHP is not on the list of supported languages—yet!—so Ada chooses JavaScript, another language she's quite comfortable with.
+Suborbital allows users to write custom extensions in their preferred language by clicking the "Language select" button, but unfortunately PHP is not on the list of supported languages—yet!—so Ada chooses JavaScript, another language she's quite comfortable with.

 <Tabs groupId='editor-token'>

 <TabItem value="web-app" label="Web app">

-Clicking on the button that looks like three planes stacked vertically with a "+" next to them <!-- TODO: give this button an ID!-->, Ada opens up the Suborbital Module Editor that presents her with an interface for writing, compiling and deploying plugins.
+Clicking on the button that looks like three planes stacked vertically with a "+" next to them <!-- TODO: give this button an ID!-->, Ada opens up the Suborbital Module Editor that presents her with an interface for writing, compiling and deploying extensions.

 </TabItem>

 <TabItem value="CLI" label="Command line">

-Go to the function editor.
+Go to the extension editor.
 Configure the URL like so:

 Domain: `https://editor.suborbital.network`